funwithflutter/flutter_slide_puzzle/README.md

 Here is my submission to the [2022 Flutter Puzzle Hack](https://flutter.dev/events/puzzle-hack).

 It uses Box2D physics to create an interesting gameplay mechanic where you need to manage a bit more than a simple slider.
-The code is all pure Flutter with widgets, animations and [CustomPaint](https://api.flutter.dev/flutter/widgets/CustomPaint-class.html).
+The code is all pure Flutter with widgets, animations, and [CustomPaint](https://api.flutter.dev/flutter/widgets/CustomPaint-class.html).
 It doesn't use any Flutter game engine.

+The goal is to fill up the containers with the particles, to be able to see the container's number.
+Then do the normal Slide Puzzle 🙂.

+Need more particles?
+Press the **RAIN** button, and make it rain.
+But be careful.
+You take a time penalty each time.

 ![](preview.gif)